mleveson/PlottingNumericalRangeOfAMatrix/README.md

 where x is a vector, and x<sup>*</sup> denotes the conjugate transpose of the vector x.

-For some more properties of numerical ranges, see: https://numericalshadow.org/numerical-range/properties/#toeplitz1918algebraische
+For some relevant properties of numerical ranges, see: https://numericalshadow.org/numerical-range/properties/#toeplitz1918algebraische